telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/fields.md

 	paragraph.Inlines.Add(field.End);
 {{endregion}}

 You can see that the manual approach is more verbose and prone to errors.
 If not all of the field characters are inserted the result is an invalid document.
 Using the __RadFlowDocumentEditor__ on the other hand, guarantees that the document integrity is maintained.

 ## Updating Fields

-__RadWordsPorcessing__ supports updating of some fields types.
+__RadWordsProcessing__ supports updating of some fields types.
 When a field is updated, its result fragment is replaced with the calculated result value.
 Also the __Field__ property of the corresponding __FieldInfo__ object will be initialized to an instance of a __Field__ class that matches the recognized field type.

 Here is a list of the field types that support updating: